fmt +linux +x86_64

 fmt::printf("{:5}", 42); // " 42"

-A parametric format modifier is a secondary argument from the parameter list, which is a pointer to an instance of modifiers.
-This modifier parameter shall describe how the primary formattable argument is formatted.
+A parametric format modifier is a secondary argument from the parameter list, which is a pointer to an instance of mods.
+This modifier parameter describes how the primary formattable argument is formatted.

 Some parametric modifier examples: